 "In truth, they seem to prefer the calm they get from just being beside it, staring out at the palms, the villas on stilts, and the views of the sea and the jungle island in the bay," says Sepielli.
 "The pool becomes a monolith, a place people feel comfortable to gather around."

-Few resorts in the world are as committed to the swimming pool view as Banyan Tree Seychelles, which opened in 2002.
-Each of its 60 villas has at least one private pool with ocean views, while six recently completed DoublePool Villas have—as the name suggests—two pools each.
+Few resorts in the world are as committed to the swimming pool view as Banyan Tree Seychelles.
+Each of its 60 villas has at least one private pool with ocean views, while six DoublePool Villas have—as the name suggests—two pools each.
 And yet, in front of the terraced veranda of the main hotel, above its powdery sand beach, is yet another pool, bigger than the others—taking up the most valuable real estate on the property.
 A raised-level infinity structure with a narrow point jutting out above the beach, the pool looks like it's floating on the sea, with palms drooping over its sides and waves crashing on huge granite boulders below it.
 All of which has the desired effect.

-"People are mesmerized by it," says Reinhold Johann, general manager at the resort.
+"People are mesmerized by it," says Reinhold Johann, former general manager at the resort.
 "Guests swim to the edge overlooking the ocean and they fall totally still, as if in a trance.
-The tranquillity of the view and the still of the pool water has a stunning, meditative effect."
+The tranquility of the view and the still of the pool water has a stunning, meditative effect."